The Kontsevich integral for bottom tangles in handlebodies: Introduction

 \subsection{Background}

-The {\emph{Kontsevich integral}} is a powerful link invariant, taking values in spaces of \emph{chord diagrams} or \emph{Jacobi diagrams}, which are {unitrivalent} graphs encoding Lie-algebraic structures \cite{Kontsevich,BN2}. {It is universal among rational-valued Vassiliev--Goussarov finite type invariants \cite{Vassiliev,Gusarov}, and dominates various quantum link invariants such as the colored Jones polynomials}.
-Le and Murakami \cite{LM_combinatorial} and Bar-Natan~\cite{BN1} extended the Kontsevich integral to a functor
+The {\emph{Kontsevich integral}} is a powerful knot invariant, taking values {in the space of \emph{chord diagrams} or \emph{Jacobi diagrams}}, which are {unitrivalent} graphs encoding Lie-algebraic structures \cite{Kontsevich,BN2}. {It is universal among rational-valued Vassiliev--Goussarov finite type invariants \cite{Vassiliev,Gusarov}, and dominates various quantum link invariants such as the colored Jones polynomials}.
+Le and Murakami~\cite{LM_combinatorial} and Bar-Natan~\cite{BN1} extended the Kontsevich integral to a functor

 from the category $\T_q$ of framed oriented \emph{$q$-tangles} to the category $\A$ of Jacobi diagrams. {The} Kontsevich integral was generalized to links and tangles in {thickened surfaces} by Andersen, Mattes and Reshetikhin \cite{AMR} and by Lieberum~\cite{Lieberum}.